Frequently Asked Questions (FAQ)

 Q35.
 Can I send unreleased music that’s already uploaded privately somewhere?

-Yes.
-You may share unreleased music using private links (such as unlisted/private streaming links) as long as it is not publicly available.
-Make sure the link is accessible, properly labelled, and includes the correct track versions.
-We recommend sending clean, final demos so the evaluation is accurate.
+You may share unreleased music using private links (such as unlisted/private streaming links) as long as it is not publicly accessible.
+Make sure the link is accessible, properly labelled, downloadable and includes the correct track versions.

 • To view our Store FAQ, please visit: axentrecordings.com/store-faq